Guide for St. Augustine Grass: Yearly Maintenance Program

 Determine how much insecticide to use by calculating the square footage of the area to be treated.

-To do this, measure (in feet) and multiply (length X width = square footage).
-Reclaim IT Insecticide can be mixed between 0.2 fl. oz. and 2 fl. oz. per gallon of water.
-For general pest applications we recommend 1 fl. oz. per gallon to treat 1,000 sq. ft., but you can find exact rates on the product label.
+Supreme IT Insecticide can be mixed between 0.2 fl. oz. and 2 fl. oz. per gallon of water.
+We recommend 1 fl. oz. per gallon for general pest applications to treat 1,000 sq. ft., but you can find exact rates on the product label.

 8. Fertilize Your Turf from March to August